jefferyjob/go-redislock/README.md

 ## Precautions
 - It is recommended to use a new lock instance each time you acquire a lock.
 - The same key and token must be used for locking and unlocking.
-- The default TTL is 5 seconds, but it is recommended to set it based on the duration of the task.
+- The default TTL is 5 seconds, and it is recommended to set it based on the duration of the task.
 - Automatic renewal is suitable for non-blocking tasks to avoid long blocking times.
+- It is recommended to use `defer unlock` in critical logic to prevent leaks.
+- It is recommended to log or monitor lock acquisition failures, retries, and other behaviors.
-- Fair locks require a unique request ID (UUID is recommended).
+- Fair locks require a unique requestId (UUID is recommended).
 - Read locks can be concurrent, while write locks are mutually exclusive to avoid read-write conflicts.
-- Failure of any sublock in an interlock releases all locked resources.
-- Redis must remain available to avoid deadlocks caused by network issues.
-- It is recommended to use defer unlocking in critical logic to prevent leaks.
-- It is recommended to log or monitor lock acquisition failures, retries, and other behaviors.
+- If any sub-lock in the interlock fails, the successfully acquired lock will be released.
+- There is a risk of deadlock if Redis is unavailable.

 ## License
 This library is licensed under the MIT.
 See the LICENSE file for details.